• Skip to main content

 Arroz con Piña (Agua Horchata with Almond Milk)

 If you're looking for a refreshing drink to beat the heat, you should try Arroz con Piña, a traditional Panamanian drink made with pineapple, rice, and almond milk.
-This plant-based drink, also known as Agua Horchata, is a sweet and tangy beverage that's perfect for any occasion, whether it's a summer barbecue or a weekend brunch.
-In this blog post, we'll explore this drink's history and cultural significance and provide you with an easy-to-follow recipe to make this a vegan horchata with almond milk at home.
+In this blog post, we'll explore this drink's history and cultural significance and provide you with an easy-to-follow recipe.
 So grab your ingredients, and let's get started!

 two glasses of served arroz con piña horchata with almond milk.